xapple/libcbm_runner/README.md

 * `libcbm_data` contains the model's input and output data located at https://gitlab.com/bioeconomy/libcbm/libcbm_data

 * `libcbm_aidb` contains the Archive Index Databases in a separate repository located at https://github.com/xapple/libcbm_aidb to link to those aidb inside libcbm_data use the `symlink_all_aidb` method provided in `libcbm_runner/pump/aidb.py`.
 This temporary solution with an AIDB for all countries is meant to be changed once the AIDBs have been harmonized to a single AIDB for all countries.
+Alternativelly create symbolic links with `cp -rs ~/rp/libcbm_aidb/countries/ ~/rp/libcbm_data/`.

 ## Installation